Privacy & Risks

 There are many posts in public blogs and YouTube channels teaching people how to make “passive income” with easy step-by-step tutorials.
 The authors of these tutorials often make money through referrals and promote several “passive income” applications in parallel.

-Some examples of companies using the “network bandwidth sharing” monetisation scheme include HoneyGain, TraffMonitizer, Peer2Profit, PacketStream, and IPRoyal Pawns, amongst others.
+Some examples of companies using the “network bandwidth sharing” monetization scheme include HoneyGain, TraffMonitizer, Peer2Profit, PacketStream, and IPRoyal Pawns, among others.
 These companies offer users a way to passively make money online by downloading and running their software agent.
 Typically, users will share their connection and get credits, which can later be converted into actual money.

 Income-seekers will download the software to share their bandwidth and make money, but the companies sell the bandwidth to customers who want residential proxy services.
 The company websites list a few reasons that someone may need proxy services: demographic research, bypassing geographic restrictions for gaming and bargain hunting, or privacy reasons, to name a few.

 These companies can be found easily.
 A simple search for “passive income unused bandwidth” on Google immediately yields names such as IPRoyal Pawns, Honeygain, PacketStream, Peer2Profit, EarnApp, and Traffmonetizer.
 Some people on internet forums and discussion boards even suggest installing multiple applications at the same time to make more money, or run multiple VMs to increase the potential profits.